A554551N/RPGNotebook/7thSeaEgis/20230611 Session Notes.md

 *After freeing Gaspard from the fleshmongers, Olivain returns to the farm . . .*

-- Olivain's father doesn't want to make the annual trip to Bazieu to sell produce because his sister is getting ready to have a baby, but he won't let Olivain take the shipment alone because he doesn't trust Olivain to do a good job
+- [[Olivain]]'s father doesn't want to make the annual trip to Bazieu to sell produce because his sister is getting ready to have a baby, but he won't let Olivain take the shipment alone because he doesn't trust Olivain to do a good job
 	- Olivain steals the cart and some money and snuck out while his sister is giving birth so that his father can't come with him.
 - On the way to the village, Olivain gets into a verbal altercation with another farmer's son named John.
 John thinks Olivain should stop hitting on his sister Miriam.
 Olivain thinks John should mind his own fucking business.
 - **Risk - Market Day** - *Olivain puts on a show to mock John's family business and drive customers to his own stall instead.*  **3 Raises**